How To Do Proper Keyword Research for SEO

 Understanding what keywords your competitors are trying to rank for is a great way to evaluate your list of keywords.
 If your competitor is ranking for certain keywords that are on your list, work on improving your ranking for those.
 However, don’t ignore the ones your competitors don’t seem to care about.
 This could be a great opportunity for you to own market share on important terms.

-You can use these four free tools to get you started in finding a variety of keywords being used by your competitors, and find out what positions your competitors are in.
+You can use these 8 Best Tools to get you started in finding a variety of keywords being used by your competitors, and find out what positions your competitors are in.
 These tools will help you see what keywords bring them traffic, as well as other interesting details that can help your SEO campaign.
 If you’re hungry for more, you can find some free and paid tools here.

 Step 6: Use the Google AdWords Keyword Planner to cut down your keyword list.